 Another program was added to IFC’s thematic bond product mix in October 2014 when the Inclusive Business Bond Program was launched, the first debt offering to exclusively support businesses which include low-income communities into their value chains.
 Under the Inclusive Business Bond Program, five bonds were issued, raising USD 296.1 million and the program has so far supported 13 projects.
 The BOW and Inclusive Business Bonds were sold to institutional and retail investors.

-Beginning in the current fiscal year 2017, IFC is streamlining its socially responsible bond programs by merging two existing products into a single new bond program.
+Beginning in fiscal year 2017, IFC streamlined its socially responsible bond programs by merging two existing products into a single new bond program.
 IFC’s Banking on Women (BOW) and Inclusive Business Bond Programs are amalgamated into the IFC Social Bond Program.
 Through the new Social Bond Program, IFC will have the scope to issue more liquid benchmark sized Social Bonds along with private placement and retail targeted issues, expanding the opportunity for investors to support select IFC projects that address social issues for targeted populations, such as access to finance for women entrepreneurs, as well as low-income communities in emerging markets.

 The new Social Bond Program aligns with the Social Bond Principles published in June 2017 by the International Capital Markets Association (ICMA) as secretariat for the Green Bond Principles (GBP).
 See the ICMA website for more information: www.icmagroup.org/socialbonds